TickTeam/guide-tt/android_app/how_to_search_a_task.md

-### How to search a task?
+### How to search for a task?

-Open TickTick on you andorid and slide the screen to the right.
-You will find the search icon in the upper right hand corner.
-Tasks in “Closed lists” can't be found in search results.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

+2. Tap on the magnifying glass icon, then type in your search term and any matching tasks will appear below.

 ![](search.png)